 On your end, you can double-check the wedding day-of timeline and add some padding for them to deliver or show up earlier.

 Communicate your final wedding day timeline with your venue to check if your wedding vendors would benefit from showing up and setting up sooner or earlier.
-This can give you and your wedding vendors time to figure things out if something unexpectedly comes up.
+This can give you and your wedding vendors time to figure things out if something unexpected comes up.

 If nothing comes up unexpectedly, then you are set early!
 Win-win!

 A little bit of alcohol and a lot of emotion can be one of the most common wedding day disasters.
-Many people want to share with the world how happy they are that you are now married, and speeches can get out of hand.
+Many people want to share with the world how happy they are that they are now married, and speeches can get out of hand.

 Don’t call out random people to make toasts or speeches.
 Advise them of it beforehand and share the wedding day timeline (mostly the part where they make their speech).
 This way, they can better understand what is expected of them and the time frame they are allowed to speak.